Hatiora rosea (Lagerh.) Barthlott

 Rhipsalis rosea (basionym), Rhipsalidopsis rosea

-Hatiora rosea is a mostly erect or somewhat arching or pendent, bushy cactus with unique, jointed stems and many rose-colored flowers.
+Hatiora rosea is a bushy cactus with unique, mostly erect or somewhat arching or pendent, jointed stems, and many rose-colored flowers.
 It an epiphyte but is commonly grown as a foliage plant.
 This species is similar to Hatiora gaertneri but has much smaller joints and flowers.
-The stem segments are flat or 3- to 5-angled with concave sides, reddish, becoming dark green and up to 1.6 inches (4 cm) long.
+The stem segments are flat or 3- to 5-angled with concave sides, reddish becoming dark green and up to 1.6 inches (4 cm) long.
 The margins of the segments are with 2 or 3 notches.
-Flowers are borne terminally, broadly funnelform, fragrant, pink, up to 1.6 inches (4 cm) long, and about the same in diameter.
+Flowers are borne terminally, fragrant, pink, broadly funnelform, and up to 1.6 inches (4 cm) long with an equal diameter.

 How to Grow and Care